-First came reform, now time for enforcement.
-New laws and weak equality policies may mean that potential victims are too poorly informed and supported to take even the first step in the long path to justice, as most people experiencing discrimination do not report it to the authorities.
+First came reform; now is the time for enforcement.
+Although anti-discrimination laws are becoming increasingly widespread, weak equality policies and bodies mean that victims of discrimination are often too poorly informed or supported to take the first step in the long path to justice.
+Most do not report their experience to the authorities.

 Is everyone effectively protected from racial/ethnic, religious, and nationality discrimination in all areas of life?